 I don't know about you, but the first place I always look for easy recipe inspiration is Pinterest.
 With the holiday season upon us, it's safe to assume that Christmas cookie recipes are a hot topic on everyone's minds.
 So which cookie reigns supreme?
 Whether you are baking cookies for a cookie swap or for a fun and festive holiday dessert to serve next to the Christmas tree, finding the best Christmas cookie recipe is a rather daunting task.

-There's thousands of different cookie dough recipes that would be the perfect addition on any Christmas party.
-From little snowballs, sugar cookies, chocolate chip cookies, ginger cookies and gingerbread cookies, there's a bound to be a favorite cookie for everyone.
+There are thousands of different cookie dough recipes that would be the perfect addition to any Christmas party.
+From little snowballs, sugar cookies, chocolate chip cookies, ginger cookies, and gingerbread cookies, there's bound to be a favorite cookie for everyone.

 Assuming it was going to be something trendy like shortbread cookies or classic sugar cookies, I was surprised that the best Christmas cookie was actually a buttery jam thumbprint cookies recipe.
 Who would have thought this simple cookie would be the hit at the cookie exchange?